NHSDigital/dtos-cohort-manager/docs/user-guides/Sign_Git_commits.md

 ```

 For your keys to be deleted properly, make sure you delete the private key before deleting the public one.
-There are a few ways you can delete your gpg keys.
+There are a few ways you can delete your GPG keys.

 Delete keys for a single user:
   Private Key: